 As the customer waits for their meal, they notice that their drink is running low.
 Before they even have a chance to flag down a server, a member of the restaurant staff proactively approaches their table to refill their drink and inquire if there’s anything else they need.

-Later, when the customer’s meal arrives later than expected, the restaurant manager personally visits their table to apologize for the delay and assure them that their order is being expedited.
+Later, when the customer’s meal arrives after the expected time, the restaurant manager personally visits their table to apologize for the delay and assure them that their order is being expedited.
 The manager offers a complimentary appetizer as a gesture of goodwill for the inconvenience caused by the delay.

 In this example, the restaurant staff demonstrates responsiveness by promptly addressing the customers’ needs and concerns throughout their dining experience.